SphamandlaM/hello-world/README.md

 Hi

-Github run through, learning the ropes an making making commitments.
+Github run through, learning the ropes an making  commitments.